 Below, we go into more detail about some of the most common dental emergencies.
-Find out what they are and how to handle it if one happens to you or someone you love!
-Don’t stress or feel embarrassed if you’re experiencing an issue.
+Find out what they are and how to handle them when they’re affecting a loved one.
+Don’t stress if you’re experiencing an issue.
 That is precisely what your emergency dentist in Plano is here for!
 Learn about some common emergencies that can occur to keep your smile as healthy as possible until you can come into our office for treatment.

-If you have something (a foreign object) lodged between your teeth, do not try to remove it with anything other than dental floss.
-Don’t be embarrassed -- this is more common than you might think!
-If you can’t get it out by flossing and rinsing your mouth with water, give your emergency dentist a call right away and we can safely remove it with special tools and an expert touch.
+If you have a foreign object lodged between your teeth, do not try to remove it with anything other than dental floss.
+Don’t be embarrassed—this is more common than you might think!
+If you can’t get it out by flossing and rinsing your mouth with water, give your emergency dentist a call right away for safe removal with an expert touch.

 If you are bleeding from the soft tissues of your mouth, like the lips, cheeks, tongue, or gums, try to stop or slow the blood flow by placing continual pressure on the wound with a clean gauze or cloth.
 You should also rinse your mouth out with a mild salt-water solution.
 Then, get in touch with our office.
 If the blood continues for 10 minutes, however, you should go straight to the emergency room as this issue could be potentially life-threatening.